garden-io/garden/docs/guides/code-synchronization-dev-mode.md

   * Changes made in the remote `target` will be synced to the local `source`.
   * When there are conflicts on either side, does not replace/delete the corresponding conflicting paths on the other side.
   * Similarly to `one-way`, this mode is simple to configure when there are files in either `source` or `target` that you don't want overriden on the other side when files change or are added/deleted.
-  * Setting up several `one-way-replicated` and `one-way-replicated-reverse` syncs instead of `one-way` and `two-way` is generally the best approach long-term, but may require more fine-grained configuration (more sync specs for specific subpaths and more specific exclusion rules, to make sure things don't get overwritten/deleted in unwanted ways).
+  * Setting up several `one-way-replica` and `one-way-replica-reverse` syncs instead of `one-way` and `two-way` is generally the best approach long-term, but may require more fine-grained configuration (more sync specs for specific subpaths and more specific exclusion rules, to make sure things don't get overwritten/deleted in unwanted ways).

 In addition to the above, please check out the [Mutagen docs on synchronization](https://mutagen.io/documentation/synchronization) for more info.

 ### Notes on Mutagen terminology

 Mutagen uses the terminology "alpha" and "beta" for the sync endpoints.
-In Garden's `one-way`, `one-way-replicated` and `two-way` sync modes, alpha is `source` and beta is `target`.
+In Garden's `one-way`, `one-way-replica` and `two-way` sync modes, alpha is `source` and beta is `target`.

-For the reverse sync modes (`one-way-reverse` and `one-way-replicated-reverse`), alpha is `target` and beta is `source`.
+For the reverse sync modes (`one-way-reverse` and `one-way-replica-reverse`), alpha is `target` and beta is `source`.

 ## Excluding files and directories from syncs